 Much of what is called dog misbehavior is rooted in genetic frustration.
 Most dog misbehavior is not that but simply a normal—and perfectly fine—behavior expressed in an inappropriate context.

-We have created different dog breeds for practical reasons, many are related to hunting, the prime desire of dogs.
+We have created different dog breeds for practical reasons; many are related to hunting, the prime desire of dogs.
 The six aspects of the predatory hunting sequence dogs crave are searching, stalking, chasing, fighting, celebration, and consumption.
 Let’s take a brief look at each of these components.

 Components of Biological Dog Fulfillment

-Searching: The predator has to first find the prey, so most dogs are good at searching with their nose.
+Searching: The predator has first to find the prey, so most dogs are good at searching with their nose.
 Bloodhounds are an example of a breed that can’t stop sniffing for things.
 It makes Bloodhounds whole to use their nose to find stuff.

 Stalking: Once the prey has been located, the predator has to sneak up and get closer to make the hunt more likely to succeed.
 Pointers are an example of a breed that does this more intensely than anyone else.

-Chasing: When the predator is close enough, it will have to try to grab the prey and that often involves chasing it to catch it.
+Chasing: When the predator is close enough, it will have to try to grab the prey, and that often involves chasing it to catch it.
 Most dogs love chasing.
 Dogs usually don’t chase squirrels because they are hungry.
 They chase squirrels because they are fun to chase.
 Sighthounds are an extreme example of master chasers.

 Celebration: The prey was caught and killed.
 Many dogs carry it around in their mouth proudly and have a swagger in their step doing it.
 That is a celebration.

 Consumption: Time to eat.
 In the wild, survival depends on it.
 In a human household, other food is available.
-Some dogs will eat their kills, many domestic dogs won’t.
+Some dogs will eat their kills; many domestic dogs won’t.

 I know walking with your dog is a popular activity.
 By all means, walk with your dog and have a good time.
 But understand, walking with your dog is also just a surrogate activity; just not the best one.